cometbft/cometbft/docs/references/architecture/adr-x-intelligent-validator-peering.md

 The CometBFT config should add some new fields which should be populated by validators:

 1.  `val_peer_count_low`, `val_peer_count_high`, `val_peer_count_target`.
 These are the lower bound, upper bound, and target number of validator peers to maintain, respectively.
+Note that these have some interaction with `p2p.max_num_inbound_peers` and `p2p.max_num_outbound_peers`, which are already in the config.
+In order to avoid confusion, we will assume that `p2p.max_num_inbound_peers` and `p2p.max_num_outbound_peers` are the maximum number of peers that the node will ever try to maintain, and that the validator peer count bounds are a subset of that.
+Node operators may need to adjust these parameters to allow for the val peer count bounds to work within the max peer bounds.

 2.  `should_join_valp2p` - whether the node should join the valp2p network.

 First, we modify the handshake that nodes perform when connecting to each other.
 Currently, that handshake exchanges `NodeInfo`.
 We will augment `NodeInfo` to include an `isValidator` field, which will be kept for each peer of the node in the peer's `NodeInfo`.
-In order to determine the `isValidator` field, nodes should perform a Diffie-Hellman key exchange on connection, and use this along with state to determine if the peer is a validator. [ There may be some edge cases where nodes gain or lose their validator status after this handshake has been performed. ]
+In order to determine the `isValidator` field, nodes should perform a Diffie-Hellman key exchange on connection, and use this along with state to determine if the peer is a validator.
+Note that sentry setups will be broken by this change, as sentry nodes will not be able to participate in the valp2p network.

 We will add a new reactor for validator peering, which we will refer to here as valp2p.
 All nodes in the network should run this new reactor.